 - Release Date

-Sometimes I can hear people’s thoughts in my mind, their every unvocalized idea or reflection.
+Sometimes, I can hear people’s thoughts in my mind, their every unvocalized idea or reflection.
 But in crowds, the voices become too much and I have to run away to be alone.
-Most of my friends don’t believe I have super-powers.
-When I try and prove it to them, let’s say by hovering off the ground for a few seconds, it never works—probably because I’m too nervous to fly in front of others.
+Most of my friends don’t believe I have superpowers.
+When I try to prove it to them, let’s say by hovering off the ground for a few seconds, it never works—probably because I’m too nervous to fly in front of others.
 And so, my powers are best reserved for when I’m alone, or tackling crooks in the convenience store, or running through walls, which always seems to give me a bloody nose.

-Instead of just allowing Les to function with a newfound confidence, the drug boosts his self-esteem beyond probable reality, making him believe he’s endowed with special powers.
+Instead of just allowing Les to function with newfound confidence, the drug boosts his self-esteem beyond probable reality, making him believe he’s endowed with special powers.
 He’s an apparent fan of comic books, and perhaps the superhero model rubs off on his subconscious’ ideal for a stable psyche.
 The company’s Dr. Dobson (Jack Kehler) realizes there’s a problem right away and asks Les to stop taking the drugs, but Les hears the doctor’s “telepathic” voice in his head telling him that “they’re listening” and to continue to take the pills, because they’re giving him his powers.

-Written and directed by Hal Haberman and Jeremy Passmore, the film proceeds on two levels that operate simultaneously, and hilariously: There’s the delusion in Les’ head, and the reality that he’s clearly a mentally ill individual.
+Written and directed by Hal Haberman and Jeremy Passmore, the film proceeds on two levels that operate simultaneously and hilariously: There’s the delusion in Les’ head and the reality that he’s clearly a mentally ill individual.
 From Les’ perspective, he’s suddenly received these abilities that leave him with a responsibility to the world.
 He spray-paints a leather coat white and creates himself a costume that resembles a space suit, and then prowls about at night watching for crimes to prevent.
 He’ll randomly tackle people, believing them to be criminals.
 Meanwhile, the local news reports on a neighborhood wacko caught on camera sacking unsuspecting victims.
 People just see a nutjob walking about in a sloppy makeshift uniform, who runs into walls and who is evidently under the impression that he’s passing right through them.

 Since he’s a superhero, there has to be an arch-nemesis, right?
 The pharmaceutical company is actually an independent operation run by two smug businessmen, Jonas and Ted (Paul Blackthorne and Ian Bohen), both hoping to be bought out by a larger corporation.
 They’re the “suits” out to stop Les before he exposes their obviously failed medicine.
 To Les, they’re evil men bent on destroying the world.
 During one confrontation with Ted, Les falls to the ground, blocked, he says, by Ted’s invisible force field.
-But suddenly Les disappears, and then reappears behind his enemy and socks him in the face.
+But suddenly, Les disappears and then reappears behind his enemy and socks him in the face.
 “Your force field is good,” Les proclaims, “But my teleportation is better.”
 The film is filled with wildly illogical and comical scenes.